awaldm/awaldm.github.io/_posts/2017-8-10-newdraft.md

 So recently I dove into these things.

+# Estimation of statistic accuracy
+Any sample statistic from a measurement or simulation, be it mean, variance or any higher order statistic, can be considered an estimate of a population statistic.
+The expected value for that statistic is usually unknown, since the entirety of the population is unknown.
+For instance, if we are interested in a mean we take a sample of size $$N$$ and compute its artithmetic average.
+No matter the distribution of the population, if we take many samples of size $$N$$ their means will be normally distributed.
+In order to quantify the reliability of that estimate we could compute the standard error of that estimate, which is $$SE = \sigma / \sqrt{N}$$.
+The sample distribution will have a certain mean and

+Intuitively, we could take a larger sample many times from the population obtaining many samples to improve our

 # Effective samples
 Most statistics classes focus on populations and samples from these populations, with the latter typically assumed to be statistically independent.
 If that were fulfilled we could skip a lot of headache.
 In general, though, it is not; especially not in case of highly resolved CFD simulations.
 These results constitute time series, which are typically self-correlated to some degree.
 Correlated data points can be thought of as worth less than uncorrelated data points in a statistical sense, as they hold less information about the process.